Phileosopher/toolbox/README.md

 - Money: for lucre-specific needs
 - Text: to work with language for some intended aesthetic
 - Visual: to visually design or adapt things which contain some intended aesthetic
-- Productivity: to broadly streamline doing any of the above

 Further, some patterns keep cropping up in each domain: